Pedrin031/Apocalipse-Hub/README.md

 end)

 RunService.RenderStepped:Connect(function()
+    -- Atualiza posição do círculo
     aimCircle.Position = UDim2.new(0, mouse.X, 0, mouse.Y)
-end)

-RunService.RenderStepped:Connect(function()
-    if aimbotAtivo and UserInputService:IsMouseButtonPressed(Enum.UserInputType.MouseButton2) then
+    if aimbotAtivo and rightClickDown then
         local target = getClosestTarget()
         if target then
             aimAt(target)